spottsmorpheus/AnsibleRepo/README.md

 ## labs folder

 Inside the labs folder are some Ansible playbooks and exercises designed to be run outside of Morpheus.
-Some examples use Docker and the Ansible Docker modules to simulate an inventory on whick to test out plays
+Some examples use Docker and the Ansible Docker modules to simulate an inventory on whick to test out plays.
+Requires linux server with Ansible and Docker